A theoretical framework of chorus wave excitation: Reduced Dyson-like equation

 where $\hat \gamma_e$ is the peak value of the linear hot electron driving rate at the equator.
 Equation (\ref{eq:optimord}) describes a whistler wave packet that grows and saturates locally due to wave particle trapping.
 However, if chirping consistent with Eq. (\ref{eq:1}) sets in as in chorus spontaneous emission, saturation at the level of Eq. (\ref{eq:optimord}) is not possible and the wave packet can grow further.
 Equation (\ref{eq:redGammabar0}), then, suggests

 This ordering corresponds to a characteristic nonlinear time, $\tau_{NL} \sim |\partial_t|^{-1} \sim \Gamma_{NL}^{-1}$ that is shorter than the wave particle auto-correlation time, $|\Delta \omega|^{-1} \sim \left| \omega - \bar \omega \right|^{-1}$.
 In particular, this ordering is consistent with chorus chirping, and Eq. (\ref{eq:redGammabar0}) readily yields Eq. (\ref{eq:1}) when we assume a quasi-coherent (nearly monochromatic) fluctuation spectrum.
-In fact, keeping the leading terms only in Eq. (\ref{eq:redGammabar0}), consistent with Eq. (\ref{eq:chirpord}), we have that $\Omega_e^{-2} \partial_t^2$ dominates in the integral operator definition, Eq. (\ref{eq:integrop}), and
+In fact, keeping the leading terms only in Eq. (\ref{eq:redGammabar0}), consistent with Eq. (\ref{eq:chirpord}), we have that $\Omega_e^{-2} \partial_t^2$ dominates in the integral operator definition, Eq. (\ref{eq:redGammabar0}), and

 This result suggest that there exists a self similar solution for $\bar \Gamma_{NL}$ that ballistically propagates in $\omega$-space at a rate given by the square root of the quantity in square parentheses on the right hand side.
-This ballistic propagation corresponds to the analogous ballistic propagation of hot electron phase space structures, described by Eq. (\ref{eq:barf0vla1}) \citep{Chen2016, Zonca2015}.
+This ballistic propagation corresponds to the analogous ballistic propagation of hot electron phase space structures, described by Eq. (\ref{eq:barf0vla1}); and it is in one-on-one correspondence with the analogous ballistic propagation of phase space zonal structures connected with energetic particle avalanches in fusion plasmas \citep{Chen2016, Zonca2015}.
 Details obviously depend on the actual form of the spectrum, but it is readily verified that, for nearly monochromatic chorus element, Eq. (\ref{eq:redGammabar1}) yields